EladLeev/kubeseal-convert/README.md

 ### Azure Key Vault
 The `<SECRETS_STORE>` should contain the vault name from the vault full uri `https://<SECRETS_STORE>.vault.azure.net`.
 Authentication to the vault happens either via environment variables, managed identity, or via the az cli (`az login`).
+### GCP Secrets Manager
+It's highly recommended to use the full secret format: `projects/<PROJECT_ID>/secrets/<SECRET_NAME>/versions/<VERSION>` If not, `kubeseal-convert` will try to extract the project ID from the default credentials chain, and will use the latest version of the secret.

 ## Build from source